UMAprotocol/UMIPs/UMIPs/umip-179.md

 ### Identifying Bundle Block Ranges
 In addition to the description [UMIP-157](https://github.com/UMAprotocol/UMIPs/blob/pxrl/umip179/UMIPs/umip-157.md#determining-block-range-for-root-bundle-proposal):
 - Proposers may opt to reduce the size of the proposal block range for each chain in the event that RPC provider data inconsistencies are detected, and
-- A "soft pause" of a chain is permitted in the event that the proposer cannot
+- A "soft pause" of a chain is permitted in the event that the proposer cannot safely increment the bundle block range, or has no events to propose beyond the previous bundle block range.
+In this case, the proposer may repeat the procedure for
+  DISABLED_CHAINS by proposing from and to the previous bundle end block.

 ### Finding Valid Relays
 For the purpose of computing relayer repayments, each `FilledV3Relay` event emitted within the target block range on a destination SpokePool shall be considered valid by verifying that: